Marcus Semien Player Props: Rangers vs. Reds

 Reds Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Reds pitching staff ranks seventh in MLB.
+- The 9.6 strikeouts per nine innings compiled by the Reds pitching staff ranks fifth in MLB.

-- The Reds have the 25th-ranked team ERA among all MLB pitching staffs (5.06).
+- The Reds have a 5.10 team ERA that ranks 26th across all MLB pitching staffs.

-- Weaver (0-1) gets the starting nod for the Reds, his second of the season.

-- In his last time out on Thursday, the right-hander threw six innings against the Pittsburgh Pirates, allowing four earned runs while surrendering four hits.
+- His most recent time out was in relief on Tuesday when the right-hander threw 2/3 innings against the Texas Rangers while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.